InstaPy/InstaPy/tests/appium/test_appium_readme.md

 8. Install the instagram apk: `adb install [INSERT THE PATH TO YOUR DOWNLOADED INSTAGRAM APK]`

 9. Add the `ANDROID_HOME` variable to your environment variables with path being the path to `[FULL PATH HERE]/Sdk/` mentioned in earlier steps
+For Ubuntu: Dont use the symbol '~' in the path, because the appium parser doesnt seem to recognize it.

 10. Start your appium server with default settings